ayivima/vectorkit/README.rst

 ``dotmul`` - Returns the dot product between two vectors

-``extend`` - Appends zeroes to vectors to a specified length, in-place

-``extended`` - Returns a new vector with zero appended to it to a specified length,

 ``insert`` - Inserts a new component at a specified index

 ``magnitude`` - Returns the magnitude of a vector